 - October 2024: The initiative held a side event at CBD COP16, titled “Let's talk monitoring: National strategies to track and inform implementation of the Kunming – Montreal Global Biodiversity Framework”.
 This event brought together countries and regions participating in the project to discuss best practices, gaps, opportunities and lessons learned identified until now.
 For more details: www.cbd.int/…

-- October 2024: NBSAP Day organized in collaboration with the NBSAP Accelerator Partnership, GEF Early Action Support project, GEF, UNDP, UNEP, GIZ, CGIAR, CGIAR Initiative on NEXUS Gains, Alliance of Biodiversity International, CIAT, and the CBD Secretariat.
+- October 2024: NBSAP Day organised in collaboration with the NBSAP Accelerator Partnership, GEF Early Action Support project, GEF, UNDP, UNEP, GIZ, CGIAR, CGIAR Initiative on NEXUS Gains, Alliance of Biodiversity International, CIAT, and the CBD Secretariat.
 The NBSAP Day aimed to showcase progress on NBSAPs, share lessons learned and explore solutions for advancing NBSAP implementation.
 For more details: www.cbd.int/…

 Latest Update: